Amir-Helali/Txt2StaticHtml/README.md

 # Txt2StaticHtml

-Txt2StaticHtml is a command line tool for converting text files to static HTML files.
+Txt2StaticHtml is a command line tool for converting text and markdown files to static HTML files.

 ## Setup